Épuration légale: Courts of Justice

-On 18 November, the High Court of Justice (Haute Cour de Justice) was created, with the aim of judging members of the Vichy government charged with offences of Indignité nationale (Marshal Philippe Pétain, etc.).
+On 18 November, the High Court of Justice (Haute Cour de Justice) was created to judge members of the Vichy government charged with Indignité nationale such as Pétain.
 Other suspects were judged by the "Courts of Justice" (French: Cours de justice).
 A High Court of Justice already existed under the Third Republic: the Senate was then to organise a court to judge state leaders guilty of high treason.
-But this form of justice had been suppressed by Marshal Pétain's Fifth Constitutional Act of 30 July 1940, establishing the Vichy regime.
+But this form of justice had been suppressed by the Fifth Constitutional Act of 30 July 1940 establishing the Vichy regime.

 The new High Court was no longer composed of senators, but presided over by the first President of the Court of Cassation, assisted by the President of the Criminal Chamber of the Court of Cassation and by the first President of the Appeal Court of Paris.
 It was also composed of 24 jurors, randomly chosen from two lists, with a dozen from each list.
 The first list included 40 senators or deputies in function on 1 September 1939, who had not voted full powers to Pétain on 10 July 1940 (the Vichy 80).
 The second list was composed of 50 persons chosen by the Provisional Consultative Assembly in Resistance movements.

 The composition of the High Court was changed again by the 27 December 1945 Act.
 Thereafter, it was composed of 27 members, i.e. 3 magistrates and 24 jurors randomly chosen from a list of 96 deputies of the Constituent Assembly, elected on 21 October 1945.
 Each political party was represented on this list in proportion to its presence in the Assembly.

 The High Court was further modified by the 15 September 1947 Act, and then again by the 19 April 1948 Act.

 Internment of accused

-The French concentration camps used by the Vichy regime to intern Jews, Gipsies, Spanish Republicans, Resistants and others, were now used to detain presumed collaborationists.
+The French concentration camps used by the Vichy regime to intern Jews, Romani, Spanish Republicans, Resistants and others, were now used to detain presumed collaborationists.
 In Paris, these included the Velodrome d'Hiver, the Drancy internment camp (managed by the Resistance until the arrival of the gendarmerie on 15 September 1944) and the Fresnes prison, which held Tino Rossi, Pierre Benoit, Arletty, and the industrialist Louis Renault.
 The 4 October 1944 ordinance authorised prefects to intern dangerous prisoners until the end of hostilities.
-For some Collaborationists, internment meant protection from popular vengeance.
+For some collaborationists, internment meant protection from popular vengeance.

 On 31 October 1944, the Minister of Interior Adrien Tixier created commissions charged with controlling the internment camps and home confinements.
 The Red Cross was permitted to visit the camps.
 Tixier then stated on 30 August 1945 that although the war was not yet officially ended, further internments were prohibited except for cases of spying or major black marketeering.
 The 10 May 1946 Act fixed the legal date of the end of the war, and at the end of May 1946, all internment camps were cleared.